VACUMM/vacumm/doc/sphinx/source/tutorials/misc.config.rst

 .. literalinclude:: ../../../../scripts/tutorials/misc.config.py
     :language: python

+The help generated is:

+.. command-output:: ../../../scripts/tutorials/misc.config.py --help

 The outputs of this code are:

-.. program-output:: ../../../scripts/tutorials/misc.config.py

-The help generated is:

-.. program-output:: ../../../scripts/tutorials/misc.config.py --help
+.. command-output:: ../../../scripts/tutorials/misc.config.py

 The outputs of this code with configuration setup with command line options:

-.. program-output:: ../../../scripts/tutorials/misc.config.py --scalars-string="foo, 'hello world'" --lists-floats="42,3.14"
+.. command-output:: ../../../scripts/tutorials/misc.config.py --scalars-string="foo, 'hello world'" --lists-floats="42,3.14"

 The outputs of this code with configuration setup with command line options and a configuration file :

-.. program-output:: ../../../scripts/tutorials/misc.config.py --scalars-string="foo, 'hello world'" --lists-floats="42,3.14" --cfgfile=tutorials/python/misc.config.cfg
+.. command-output:: ../../../scripts/tutorials/misc.config.py --scalars-string="foo, 'hello world'" --lists-floats="42,3.14" --cfgfile=tutorials/python/misc.config.cfg